GfSE/SAF-Specification/stakeholders.md

 * Which interface design items are on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to implement interfaces with my SW subsystem, if necessary.***
 * Which interface partners does a SW item have?
+* Which interface partners does a physical system element have?

   ***Rationale:  In my role, I need to implement interfaces with my SW subsystem, if necessary.***
 * Which modes and states does the system have?